phalpern/WG21-halpern/task_region_proposal-r2.md

 avoid overly-constraining future implementations in order to support today's limited view of threads.
-For example, this proposal does not require that parallelism be implemented using OS threads at all -- it could be implemented using specialized hardware such as GPUs or using other OS facilities such as special light-weight threads.
+For example, this proposal does not require that parallelism be implemented using OS threads at all -- it could be implemented using specialized hardware such as GPUs or using other facilities such as light-weight execution agents.

 Additionally, the solution to problems caused by thread switching may be different for mutexes than for thread-local storage (TLS) and thread ID.
 For